kofrasa/migrate/README.md

 # migrate

-A simple generic database migration tool eschewing boilerplate and framework dependencies
+A simple generic database migration tool eschewing boilerplate and framework dependencies.

 Migrations are applied in batches called a revision.
 A revision is represented by a folder named in consecutive numerical order, starting from **"1"**.
 Each revision contains pairs of migration scripts with extensions **.up.sql** and **.down.sql** for upgrading and downgrading the database respectively.

-Any migration operation will run with all files regardless of errors reported by the specified database engine.
+Migration operatinos will run with all files regardless of errors from database the engine.
-All errors including the ones from the database engine are sent to **stderr**.

 ## install
 clone and install